mohanmca/cassandra_playground/README.md

     -   dclocal_read-repair_chance
 -   Nodetool repair - externally triggered

-## 15.125 (Section: Repair) - Dropped Mutation vs Repair
+## 15.121 (Section: Repair) - If 10 nodes equally sharing data with RF=3, if we try to repair 'nodetool repair on node-3', How many node will be involved in repair?

-## 15.126 (Section: Repair) - If 10 nodes equally sharing data with RF=3, if we try to repair 'nodetool repair on node-3', How many node will be involved in repair?
+-   5 nodes. ( 2 nodes before it, 2 nodes after it, and node getting

--   5 nodes.
+    repaired)
 -   Node-3 will replicate its data to 2 other nodes (N3 (primary) + N4
     (copy-1) + N5 (copy-2) )
 -   Node-1 would use N3 for copy-2
 -   Node-2 would use N3 for copy-1

-## 15.127 (Section: Repair) - How to specifically use only one node to repair itself
+## 15.122 (Section: Repair) - How to specifically use only one node to repair itself

 -   nodetool -pr node-3 --But we have to run in all the nodes immediately
 -   runing nodetool -pr on only one node is **not-recommended**

-## 15.128 (Section: Repair) - If we run full repair on a 'n' node cluster with RF=3, How many times we are repairing the data?
+## 15.123 (Section: Repair) - If we run full repair on a 'n' node cluster with RF=3, How many times we are repairing the data?

 -   We repair thrice.

-## 15.129 (Section: Repair) - Developer who maintains/presented about Reaper
+## 15.124 (Section: Repair) - Developer who maintains/presented about Reaper

 -   [Alexander Dejanovski](Alexandar%20Dejanvoski)
 -   [Real World Tales of Repair (Alexander Dejanovski, The Last Pickle)
     \| Cassandra Summit
     2016](https://www.slideshare.net/DataStax/real-world-tales-of-repair-alexander-dejanovski-the-last-pickle-cassandra-summit-2016)

-## 15.130 (Section: Repair) - Repair documentation
+## 15.125 (Section: Repair) - Repair documentation

 -   [All the options of
     nodetool-repair](https://cassandra.apache.org/doc/latest/tools/nodetool/repair.html#nodetool-repair)